How old do you have to be to babysit: A parents' guide

 Q: What are some common rates for babysitting services?

-A: Babysitting rates can vary greatly depending on the region, the babysitter's experience, and the number of children being cared for.
+A: Babysitter rates can vary greatly depending on the region, the babysitter's experience, and the number of children being cared for.
 Check local guidelines or ask other parents in your community to get an idea of the going rate in your area.

 Q: Should I have a backup babysitter, and how do I arrange for one?